Home Health Chondrosis: symptoms, causes, treatment

 Treatment activities are carried out in the following areas:

-• relieving the patient from pain;
+• relieving the patient of pain;

-• removal of muscle and nerve spasms;
+• relieving muscle and nerve spasms;

 • release of pinched nerves and regeneration of their vital functions;